GowerCampbell/Sorting-And-Searching/README.md

 ---

-# Sorting and Searching Learning Module
+# Sorting and Searching

-Welcome to the **Sorting and Searching Learning Module** — your hands-on guide to mastering two foundational concepts in computer science.
-Curated by Gower Campbell and enhanced by Grok, this repository offers a comprehensive walkthrough of key algorithms, real-world applications, and complexity insights — all in clean, modular Python.
+Welcome to my **Sorting and Searching Learning Module** — a hands-on guide to mastering two foundational concepts in computer science.
+Curated by Gower Campbell, this repository offers a comprehensive walkthrough of key algorithms, real-world applications, and complexity insights — all in clean, modular Python.

 Whether you're a coding newcomer or revisiting the basics, this module aims to make sorting and searching intuitive, applicable, and engaging.